 Instances: Where should you focus your attention?

 The Instances view details energy and CO2e consumption per host instance.
 Filters help narrow your focus.
 For example, you could view underutilized instances in a specific AWS data center or top CO2e emitters within a specific host group.
-Because Carbon Impact is automatically connected to Dynatrace Smartscape® topology modeling, it’s easy to drill into host and process details, or to open Notebooks for ad hoc analysis, arming your teams with the insights needed to evaluate opportunities to reduce carbon emissions.
+Because Carbon Impact automatically connects to Dynatrace Smartscape® topology modeling, it’s easy to drill into host and process details.
+Or you can open Notebooks for ad hoc analysis, arming your teams with the insights needed to evaluate opportunities to reduce carbon emissions.

 Carbon Impact and Dynatrace AppEngine

 Carbon Impact tracks, reports, and helps you reduce the carbon footprint of your cloud and on-premises infrastructure.
-It provides data center, host, process, and application details to help you understand where to focus your efforts.
-And it provides recommendations to help you get started quickly.
-It supports multiple audiences, including compliance teams as a source for reporting, business teams that need investment guidance, and operations teams that need to act to reduce their carbon footprint.
+It also provides data center, host, process, and application details to help you understand where to focus your efforts.
+Moreover, it provides recommendations to help you get started quickly.
+Significantly, Carbon Impact supports multiple audiences, including compliance teams as a source for reporting, business teams that need investment guidance, and operations teams that need to act to reduce their carbon footprint.

-Carbon Impact is a purpose-built app created with the new Dynatrace AppEngine.
+Carbon Impact is a purpose-built app we created using the new Dynatrace AppEngine.
 It addresses a well-defined business need, bringing custom analytics to Dynatrace data stored in Grail.
-General availability is planned for the second quarter of 2023.
-If you’re interested in receiving updates about Carbon Impact or would consider being part of our Preview program, please contact your account team or send us an email.
+Carbon Impact is available now on the Dynatrace Hub.
+To learn more, please contact your account team.

 Looking for answers?